Medical MLLM is Vulnerable: Cross-Modality Jailbreak and Mismatched Attacks on Medical Multimodal Large Language Models

-Both the suffix-based jailbreak\cite{zou2023universal} and DeltaJP-based\cite{niu2024jailbreaking} jailbreak techniques exploit vulnerabilities in multi-modal machine learning models.
-In the suffix-based approach, strategically crafted suffixes appended to the input text can bypass security protocols, resulting in unintended model outputs.
-Meanwhile, DeltaJP-based jailbreak modifies image pixel differences to apply universal perturbations across all images, maximizing the probability of generating a specific target response.
-Both methods highlight critical vulnerabilities that can be exploited to manipulate the outputs of these systems.

-\subsection{Multimodal Cross-optimization Method(MCM)}
+\subsection{Multimodal Cross-optimization Method (MCM)}

-Figure~\ref{Mcm Attack Chat} demonstrates the MCM algorithm operates by iteratively enhancing the adversarial strength of both modalities(image inputs and text suffix tokens).
+Figure~\ref{fig:mcm_attack_chat} demonstrates the MCM algorithm operates by iteratively enhancing the adversarial strength of both modalities(image inputs and text suffix tokens).
 It employs a gradient-based approach to modify the image and text inputs such that the combined loss function is minimized, indicating the most effective adversarial example.
 The algorithm starts with a malicious question $q$, an initial adversarial text suffix $x_{1:n}$, an initial image $g$, and an initial modifiable subset $\mathcal{I}$.
 It iterates $T$ times, using cross-entropy loss function $\mathcal{L}$, considering the top-$k$ tokens and a batch size $B$, while ensuring the image perturbation remains within a limit $\epsilon$.
-We have included related detailed steps in the appendix~\ref{appendixMCM}.

-\textbf{Image Optimization}: The image $g$ is optimized using the following process:
+\textbf{Image optimization}: The image $g$ is optimized using the following process:

-Equation \ref{equ:pgd} represents the Projected Gradient Descent (PGD) attack, where $\alpha$ is the step size, and $\nabla_{g} \mathcal{L}$ is the gradient of the loss function with respect to the image $g$.
+Equation~\ref{eq:pgd} represents the Projected Gradient Descent (PGD) attack, where $\alpha$ is the step size, and $\nabla_{g} \mathcal{L}$ is the gradient of the loss function with respect to the image $g$.
 The image is perturbed in the direction of the negative gradient and clipped to ensure the perturbation is within the limit $\epsilon$.

-\textbf{Text Optimization}: For text optimization, the gradients with respect to each token's one-hot vector are computed.
+\textbf{Text optimization}: For text optimization, the gradients with respect to each token's one-hot vector are computed.
 The tokens with the highest impact on the loss (top-$k$ gradients) are identified:

 For each position $i$ in the modifiable subset $\mathcal{I}$, the top-$k$ tokens are selected based on their gradient magnitudes.
 New tokens are sampled from these candidates to replace the original tokens in the text suffix.